solimantwali/ece1508/baseline/README.md

 ## Input Format

-The input file must be JSONL.
-Each line should contain fields like:
+The input file must be JSON.
+Provide either a list of objects or a single object, each containing fields like:

 ```
+[
-{"id": "ex_01", "prompt": "Explain RLHF.", "mode_id": 0}
+  {"id": "ex_01", "prompt": "Explain RLHF.", "mode_id": 0},
+  {"id": "ex_02", "prompt": "Summarize PPO."}
+]
 ```

 `mode_id` is optional.
-If present, it is used to select a system prompt.
+Sample inputs are `example.json` (multi-sample) and `exampleOneLine.json` (single sample that still works because the script normalizes it into a list).

 ## Mode Configuration